moodle/devdocs/docs/apis/subsystems/files/internals.md

 Files are typically selected by users and uploaded to Moodle using the File manager, and the file picker.

 - The **file manager** is an interface used to view, and delete existing files, and to add new files.
 - The **file picker** is an interface, often accessed using the _file manager_, to select files for upload to Moodle.
-The file picker makes use of [[Repository API|file repositories]].
+The file picker makes use of [file repositories](https://docs.moodle.org/dev/Repository_API).

 ### Form fields